 Italy is among the most romantic countries on earth, a country that travellers love to return to.
-With its inspiring architecture, beautiful works of art, well-preserved historical ruins, and some of the finest food and wine, Italy is also great to visit with children.
+With its inspiring architecture, beautiful works of art, well-preserved historical ruins, and some of the finest food and wine, Italy is also great to visit with children and one of the best places in Europe to see wildlife.
 You can choose to visit Rome, Florence, Venice, or Milan, or even get lost in Toscana or along the Mediterranean coast.
 Every time, you’ll be spoilt by the sightseeing, entertainment, shopping, and dining.
 Check out these five places in Italy I would love to visit one day.

-The town of Amalfi in Italy’s Campania region lies in the very heart of this wonderful Italian coastline, tempting travelers with its many squares and pedestrian streets full of small shops, romantic cafes, and cozy restaurants.
+The town of Amalfi in Italy’s Campania region lies in the very heart of this wonderful Italian Amalfi coastline, tempting travellers with its many squares and pedestrian streets full of small shops, romantic cafes, and cosy restaurants.

 The must-sees in Amalfi include the 10th-century cathedral with its bell tower, the Paper Mill Museum, and the 13th-century Cloister of Paradise with its old paintings and mosaics.
 Tourists usually spend time at the beaches, enjoy evening walks along the marina, and take boat excursions to Capri or half-day trips to the town of Positano.

 Located on the west coast of Italy, the small town of Fiumicino lies near the Italian capital of Rome and the Leonardo da Vinci International Airport.
 It enjoys a Mediterranean climate and is a very popular holiday destination for locals thanks to its great beaches.

 Fiumicino is home to the archaeological site of the ancient Roman city of Ostia Antica, located at the mouth of the Tiber River.
 The city of Rome, with all its landmarks and places of interest, is within a very short drive away by car, bus, or train.